guimorg/guimorg.github.io/_posts/2020-11-04-data-bytes-data-privacy-en.md

 ### Privacy and Anonymization

 It is very important to keep in mind that the concepts of privacy and anonymization are not identical and that anonymized data does not correspond to secure data or privacy.
-This point is not always very obvious because if we take a *dataset* (a set of data) as independent from others, in a vacuum, anonymization may seem sufficient to guarantee privacy.
+This point is not always very obvious because if we take a *dataset* as independent from others, in a vacuum, anonymization may seem sufficient to guarantee privacy.

 However, anonymization fails in privacy when we take other data sources to identify an individual; that is to say that even if a *dataset* is anonymized, information contained in another *dataset* can be used to identify individuals.

-A good example of this is the case of the *Netflix Data Challenge*, which provided anonymized data to improve the recommendation system in 2006 (containing only fictional IDs and grades given to users by films); [two University of Texas researchers](https://www.cs.cornell.edu/~shmat/shmat_oak08netflix.pdf), Arvind Narayanan and Vitaly Shmatikov, however, have managed to identify individuals within this anonymized *dataset* using public data [Internet Movie Database](http://www.imdb.com/).
+A good example of this is the case of the *Netflix Data Challenge*, which provided anonymized data to improve the recommendation system in 2006 (containing only fictional IDs and movie ratings); [two University of Texas researchers](https://www.cs.cornell.edu/~shmat/shmat_oak08netflix.pdf), Arvind Narayanan and Vitaly Shmatikov, however, have managed to identify individuals within this anonymized *dataset* using public data [Internet Movie Database](http://www.imdb.com/).

 > We demonstrate that an adversary who knows only a little bit about an individual subscriber can easily identify this subscriber’s record in the dataset.
 >